willstepp/writings/fetus/fetus.notes.md

 Or, he can grow bitter and angry and resent the fetus for leaving him, burned further, and join in with others who attack other fetuses, and those who want to protect them.

+If you join the creatures you learn they hide (in some weird way) during the sunrise, this implies that at one time they too protected fetuses, being exposed, and somehow turned.

+In the milk he joins with another being, a scene of making love, becomes the fetus.